sniang02/Deep_Walk_Streaming/README.md

 Data Streaming project
 # DeepWalk Streaming - SkipGram - HierarchicalSoftmax

 An implementation of DeepWalk  and SkipGram models for our Data Streaming Course at Ecole Polytechnique.
-Project done with Sajjad Mahdivin and Yanis Fellah
+Project done with Sajjad Mahdavi and Yanis Fellah

 Hierarchical Softmax is implemented through building a binary tree (See file: BinaryTree.py).